 Client Access to Records

 The laws and standards of this profession require that we keep Protected Health Information about clients in client Clinical Record.
 Except in unusual circumstances that involve danger to the client and/or others, clients may examine and/or receive a copy of the Clinical Record, if it is requested it in writing and the request is signed by the client and dated not more than 60 days from the date it is submitted.
 Because these are professional records, they can be misinterpreted and/or upsetting to untrained readers.
 For this reason, we recommend that clients initially review them in the provider’s presence, or have them forwarded to another mental health professional so they can discuss the contents.
-In most circumstances, we are allowed to charge a copying fee of $1 per page for the first ten pages, 50 cents per page for pages 11 through 50, and 20 cents per page for pages in excess of fifty, plus $15 fee for records search, plus postage at the discretion of the Clinical Director and /or Executive Director.
+In most circumstances, we are allowed to charge a copying and scanning fee of $1 per page for the first ten pages, 50 cents per page for pages 11 through 50, and 20 cents per page for pages in excess of fifty, plus $15 fee for processing , plus postage at the discretion of the Executive Director.
 If a request for access to records is refused, clients will have a right of review, which we will discuss upon request with the provider.

 HIPAA provides several new or expanded rights with regard to Clinical Record and disclosures of protected health information.
 These rights include requesting that a record be amended; restrictions on what information from Clinical Record is disclosed to others; requesting an accounting of most disclosures of protected health information that were neither consented to nor authorized; determining the location to which protected information disclosures are sent; having any complaints made about agency policies and procedures recorded in patient records; and the right to a paper copy of this Agreement, the Notice form, and our privacy policies and procedures.